zlatko-ms/az-capps-private/README.md

 * deploying to a subscription on which you have a Contributor role
 * deploying to a resource group on which you have the Contributor role

-The first use case is probably the most widely used in the Digital Natives world, while there are chances you'll fall into the second category if you are part of a large Enterprise.

 #### Login